jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+this is twitchy and jitter AF right now a tad discouraged

 main class="inner-scroll scroll-y" part="scroll" in the shadow root seems like a stupid knot too

 so keyboard scrolls beneath input but only after first character entered (not on focus...
 Can I address that?)